patrickswijgman/lsp-extra.nvim/README.md

   -- Setup keymaps for LSP actions.
   --
-  -- If you're like me and don't like the builtin LSP keymaps, this plugin provides a -- convenient way to change one or all of them. keymaps = {
+  -- If you're like me and don't like the builtin LSP keymaps, this plugin provides a -- convenient way to set some or all of them. keymaps = {
     -- Below is an example (Helix style) definition = "gd",